On two families of Enriques categories over K3 surfaces: Enriques categories and two types of Hodge isometries

 for $v(U)=(2,-H,3)$.
 It fixes the stability condition $\sigma_{\omega_2,\beta_2}$ and can be realized as an involution on $\cate{D}^b(S)$ isomorphic to $\Pi_2$.
 Similarly, $-\tau_U$ corresponds to $\Pi_1$ for $v(U)=(3,-H,2)$. \end{example}

-In fact, each such $-\tau_U$ fixes the stability function $Z_{\omega,\beta}$ of a $t$-structure $\sigma_{\omega,\beta}$ (which is a prior not necessary a stability condition).
+In fact, each such $-\tau_U$ fixes the stability function $Z_{\omega,\beta}$ of a $t$-structure $\sigma_{\omega,\beta}$ (which is a priori not necessarily a stability condition).
 One can check that $\sigma_{\omega,\beta}$ is a stability condition under certain extra numerical conditions (for example, $S$ has Picard rank $1$).
-Once $\sigma_{\omega,\beta}$ is indeed a stability condition, the Hodge isometry $-\tau_U$ can be lift to an involution on $\cate{D}^b(S)$ according to Proposition \ref{Appendix-Huybrechts-conway}.
-These involutions are conjugated to each other by \cite[Theorem 5.5]{FL23}, so they all induce a group action on $\cate{D}^b(S)$ and the equivariant categories are equivalent.
+Once $\sigma_{\omega,\beta}$ is indeed a stability condition, the Hodge isometry $-\tau_U$ can be lifted to an involution on $\cate{D}^b(S)$ according to Proposition~\ref{Appendix-Huybrechts-conway}.
+These involutions are conjugate to each other by \cite[Theorem 5.5]{FL23}, so they all induce a group action on $\cate{D}^b(S)$ and the equivariant categories are equivalent.